dekuenstle/JoV_LaTeX_Template/README.md

 In addition to the two-column article template, there is a one-column template to create supplementary materials in a consistent layout.

+The supplementary file is included at the end of the main file; compile both with the main file.

 ## License